 Bariloche skies are clearer today and it’s warm and sunny, but people walking along the streets are still wearing face masks for protection from volcanic ash falling after Volcano Calbuco erupted.
-Residents of Ensenada Chile at the foot of the volcano was covered in soot and roofs collapsed from the weight of volcanic ash.
+Ensenada Chile at the foot of the volcano was covered in soot and roofs collapsed from the weight of volcanic ash.
 Residents abandoned their village last week.
 Many lost everything.

-The Chilean government is encouraging evacuation of other villages near the volcano.
-They fear a potential flood of volcanic mud from a nearby river.
+The Chilean government fears a potential flood of volcanic mud from a nearby river and is encouraging evacuation of other villages near the volcano.
 Once the mud begins flowing, it can level anything in its path.

 I hope there are no more eruptions from Calbuco.
 The heartbreaking devastation and misery caused by the earthquakes in Nepal covers world natural disasters for now.

-I bought a pass for buses that run daily to mountains and lakes in the Park and spent the day admiring the city and learning its layout.
-There’s an ice skating rink in the middle of town and a series of steep steps connecting each street to the next higher one – a good workout.
-The boardwalk along Nahuel Huapi Lake is glorious but the ash in the sky makes taking clear photos difficult.
+I bought a pass for buses that run to mountains and lakes in the Park and spent the day admiring the city and learning its layout.
+There’s an ice skating rink in the middle of town and a series of steps connecting each street to the next higher one.
+The Nahuel Huapi Lake boardwalk is glorious, but the ash in the sky makes taking photos difficult.

 Nahuel Huapi National Park covers 2,700 sq. miles in the Andes Mountains and is the oldest Park in Argentina.
 Its Mapuche name means “Island of the Tiger”.
 The Park has lush forests, islands, rivers, waterfalls, mountains, glaciers, volcanoes, and 20 lakes!
 There are three Andean natural environments in the Park – high rain forest, Patagonian forest, and Patagonian steppe.
 Altitudes range from 2,000 to 12,000 ft. above sea level.